VerdieCraig/RecipeBoxXI/README.md

 Then, open the browser and go to: https://localhost:5001

+Notes:
-Note: This project does not use migrations (as it uses "Ensure Created" to create the database).
+1. This project does not use migrations (as it uses "Ensure Created" to create the database).
+2. There are currently known issues with app launch on Android and iOS devices.
+   It runs as expected on Windows devices.

 ## Usage
 Adding a Recipe